 I always wondered about Wesley Crusher's getup from the first season.
 It seemed rather casual for duty wear.
 However, upon rewatching, I figured out that this is probably the cadet/acting Ensign uniform.
 The three stripes at the top represent the three divisions (as shown on the regular uniforms).
 A cadet probably doesn't commit to a track until later.

 Worf makes a big deal about Klingon honor, even to the point of it getting explicitly mentioned in "All Good Things" as something he has but others do not, the question becomes why?
 The reason - because he wasn't raised by Klingons!
 He heard all the stories and legends of Klingons, he learned about what they were supposed to be and tried to live up to it, just as we have romanticized stories of Samurai behavior in modern day times.
 Actual Klingons are more pragmatic - honor is still a big thing for them but it's not as important.
 Worf, a stranger in a strange land, defined himself by the stereotypical Klingon ideal and as such became more Klingon than Klingon in some ways.
-In other words - Worf would respond to a challenge of honor specifically because of his own personal honor because that's what is important, a regular klingon would probably be more concerned about other's perception of his honor and be more willing to let small things slide.
+In other words - Worf would respond to a challenge of honor specifically because of his own personal honor because that's what is important, a regular Klingon would probably be more concerned about another's perception of his honor and be more willing to let small things slide.

 This is a consistent part of Worf's character, and it sometimes shows through in his difficulty dealing with other Klingons.
 In one episode, he tells Guinan that "Klingons do not laugh", and Guinan immediately corrects him.
-'Of course'' Klingons laugh, but Worf's glorified conception of what a Klingon warrior should be doesn't.
+Of course Klingons laugh, but Worf's glorified conception of what a Klingon warrior should be doesn't.
 In the same vein, he sticks firmly to the ideal that mating must be followed by marriage, but we often see other Klingons taking that idea far less seriously.
 Worf's views of Klingon culture seem to be either outdated or idealized.

 I noticed that the Cassandra Truth trope is rarely used on this show.
-It's particularly noticable in "Cause and Effect", when Beverly hears voices (from a past timeline).
+It's particularly noticeable in "Cause and Effect," when Beverly hears voices (from a past timeline).
 People don't waste time talking about how it's impossible, they try to figure it out.
 Someone getting flatly shut down is an indication that the rejector is Not Himself.
 Not only is this a subtle but effective illustration of their status as True Companions, it makes sense that, given the weirdness they've already run into, they'd be very open-minded.
 There have been episodes where they are the Cassandra to their superiors in Starfleet.

 This is what makes the episode "Interface" stand out all the more.
 Under strange circumstances, Geordi seems to have found his mother, and she's explaining how he can help save her.
 No one on the crew believes him, and think that he's just reacting poorly to his mother's disappearance.
 They won't even do the simplest thing just to humor him.
 Of course, the script probably thinks it justifies this by revealing that he was wrong after all, and she was just an alien taking his mother's form to get help.

 By TNG, Starfleet probably has a manual titled Standard Operating Procedures For Personnel Seeing/Hearing Things Not Experienced by Other Crew Members.
 It's probably issued alongside Starfleet Guide to Possessed Shipmates and Starfleet Procedures for Interacting With Omnipotent Gadfly Aliens.

 Also, the displays are almost certainly touch-screen, and can be configured to be as complex as or simple as the user needs.
 Add that to the fact that you can verbally interface with a starship's computer, why would you ever need a QWERTY keyboard.